fernandozuher/fernandozuher/README.md

 ...in HackerRank and Advent of Code (AoC) websites.

-I solve one programming puzzle a day in 10 different ways (10 languages).
+I try to solve one programming puzzle a day in 10 different ways (10 languages).
-Yeah, it is not easy to remember their functioning if I don't practice a bit regularly. ;-)
+Yeah, it is not easy to remember their functioning if I don't practice regularly. ;-)

 [<img align="left" width="100px" src="https://github.com/fernandozuher/fernandozuher/blob/master/images/programming.gif">](https://github.com/fernandozuher/Codility)
 You can check my solutions to their problems in the [Programming problems repo](https://github.com/fernandozuher/programming-problems).